 Remember, you have the greatest negotiation power between the time the employer makes the original offer and the time you accept the final offer.
 Once you accept an offer, you have little to no room to negotiate.

 Negotiate to your strength.

 If you are an experienced negotiator, call the employer and ask for a follow-up meeting to discuss a counter proposal.
 If you communicate better in writing, follow our guidelines for writing a salary counter proposal letter, or counter offer letter (below).

 During Salary Negotiation

-- Be prepared for any of a number of possible reactions to your counter proposal or counter offer letter, from complete acceptance to agreeing to some concessions to refusal to negotiate.
+You must prepare yourself for a variety of potential reactions to your counter proposal or counter offer letter.
+Get prepped for everything from complete acceptance to agreeing to some concessions to refusal to negotiate.

 After Negotiating Your Offer